 Questions from parents

-What kind of environment does SMADA want families to experience?
+What kind of environment does SMADA want families to experience? +

-Warm, structured, and home-based — with real communication, safety, and creative enrichment built into the day.
+Warm, structured, and home-based, with real communication, safety, and creative enrichment built into the day.

-Is music the only focus?
+Is music the only focus? +

 No. Music is part of the agency’s identity, but the bigger promise is warm care, structure, communication, and thoughtful child development.

-Do you support multilingual families?
+Do you support multilingual families? +

-Can parents reach out before licensing is complete?
+Can parents reach out before licensing is complete? +

 Yes.
-Parents can call, ask questions, and join the interest list now while SMADA completes final licensing steps expected by the end of April.
+Parents can call, ask questions, and reach out now while SMADA completes the licensing process.

-How do parents join the interest list?
+How do parents join the interest list? +